lareza-farhan-wanaghi/gophercises/readme.md

 **1. quiz**

 Solution for the 1st exercise.
-Activities involved: making several functions to read CSV files and flags, listen to user inputs, and simulate a timer.
+Activities involved: making several functions to read CSV files & flags, listen to user inputs, and simulate a timer.
 [Learn more](https://github.com/gophercises/quiz)

 **2. urlshort**

 Solution for the 2nd exercise.
-Activities involved: making a simple HTTP listener and its handlers and creating several functions to read and parse JSON/YAML files and establish a database connection.
+Activities involved: making a simple HTTP listener & its handlers, which can also establish a database connection, and creating functions to read & parse JSON/YAML files.
 [Learn more](https://github.com/gophercises/urlshort)

 **3. cyoa**

 Solution for the 3rd exercise.
-Activities involved: creating go template files and functions to parse them and an HTTP handler function that renders the parsed go templates.
+Activities involved: creating go template files & the functions to parse them and an HTTP handler that renders the parsed go templates.
 [Learn more](https://github.com/gophercises/cyoa)

 **4. link**

 Solution for the 4th exercise.
-Activities involved: creating functions to parse an HTML file and collect the href values and inner texts of all "a" tags within the specified HTML file and writing testing functions to test the functions created.
+Activities involved: creating functions to parse an HTML file and collect the href values & inner texts of all "a" tags within the specified HTML file and writing test functions to test the functions created.
 [Learn more](https://github.com/gophercises/link)

 **5. sitemap**

-Solution for the 4th exercise.
+Solution for the 5th exercise.
 Activities involved: creating functions to crawl an URL and return all reachable URLs with the same domain name, which runs asynchronously with the help of mutex and wait-group structs, implementing regex match & searching, and writing test functions.
 [Learn more](https://github.com/gophercises/link)